 The Times Square, New York guide

 An iconic Times Square New Year’s Eve celebration is not only a New York tradition, it’s a global phenomenon.
-An estimate of one million revelers will flock to the land of LED screens to witness one of the best NYC events in December, which includes star-studded New Year’s Eve concerts, the inevitable surprise engagement and a chance to be featured on live television.
-Note: It takes many layers of clothing, a strong bladder (no bathrooms) and a great attitude to enjoy the experience, so we’re providing all the tips and all the information you need in order to make the most of it.
-If watching the ball drop and getting covered in confetti isn’t your thing, there are many other New Year’s Eve events worth checking out.
+An estimated one million revelers flock to the land of LED screens to witness one of the best NYC events in December, which includes star-studded New Year’s Eve parties, the inevitable surprise engagement and a chance to be featured on live television.

 RECOMMENDED: Full guide to New Years Eve in NYC

-When should I arrive to the Times Square New Year’s Eve celebration?
+When is the Times Square New Year’s Eve celebration?

-Who will be performing during the Times Square New Year’s Eve celebration?
+Who will be performing and what will I see during the Times Square New Year’s Eve celebration?

 Times Square New Year’s Eve guide